FAQs: USDT vs USDC in 2025: Which Stablecoin Should You Hold and Swap?

 On average, USDC offers lower transaction fees, typically 0.1%–0.15%, and experiences lower slippage in regulated trading pairs, particularly on Ethereum.

-USDT can face higher fees during times of Ethereum network congestion.
+USDT can incur higher fees during Ethereum network congestion.
 However, both stablecoins are significantly cheaper to transact with on Tron, where network costs are much lower.

 Q4.
 How are USDT and USDC backed, and what are their redemption processes?